 The MPH in Health Promotion and Community Health Sciences prepares students to:

-- Analyze the determinants of health at both individual and social levels to identify intervention points.
+- Analyze the determinants of health at individual, community, and societal levels and the systems in which these factors operate.

 - Apply behavioral theories, concepts, and tools in addressing health problems in different populations and at different levels.